At St Christopher's, we aim for each child to become a:

 All pupils will begin this year with a unit on E-safety, where we will be using a variety of tools to springboard discussion on issues such as: secure passwords, viruses, email spam, cyberbullying, copyright and using time responsibly.
 Feel free to discuss stories like these with your children:

 Throughout the year, various year groups will also be learning about: how computers work; stop motion video; movie making and editing; being a database detective; presentation and publishing software; spreadsheets and graphing; research skills; coding, using Scratch, Kodu and at least one text-based programming language; online collaboration; touch typing; photo editing.

 Children could also practise their touch typing at home:

-We endeavour in the Lower School to provide children with a broad range of computing experiences to enable them to be safe and responsible online users to include awareness of social media.
-In addition, we aim to develop and grow their creativity using digital technology, helping them discover how to make logical and efficient decisions in programming.
+We aim to develop and grow their creativity by helping them discover how to make logical and efficient decisions in programming.
 This enables them to become literate creators using digital ways of communicating.
 To provide this learning environment we focus on the following areas to include:- E-safety, Multimedia, Technology, Programming, and Data Handling.